FlowFuse/website/src/changelog/2024/03/instance-protection-mode.md

 A key aspect of Instance Protection Mode is the exclusive control it grants Owners over the execution of DevOps pipelines targeting protected instances.
 This means: Only Owners can initiate and execute pipelines.

-The Instance Protection Mode is available for all our Teams and Enterprise Tier customers.
+The Instance Protection option can be found under the Instance settings view for all our Teams and Enterprise Tier customers.